alinnert/mana/README.md

 # Mana

-> Mana is a JavaScript UI framework for server rendered websites.
+> Mana is a JavaScript UI framework for existing HTML.

 **Status:** WIP

 ## What Mana is

 Mana is a UI framework that attaches itself to already existing HTML.
-This can be manually written HTML or HTML generated statically, or by a CMS like Drupal etc.
+This HTML can be manually HTML, generated statically, or by a CMS like Drupal etc.

+So, you can use Mana to bind JS logic to ordinary websites in a componentized way.
+That way you could create "components" that can be attached to any HTML by using classes and attributes.
+It also helps you write code that's independent of project specific style classes.
+I.e. your "components" will work on Bootstrap websites just as fine as on ones that are built on top of a custom Sass framework.

-## What Mana is **not**
+## What Mana is not

 Mana is **not** a UI framework for web apps, like React and Vue, that generates and manages HTML itself.
+There is no virtual DOM, no render method, and nothing alike.

 ## What does it look like?

-First you define a controller like this:
+First you define and configure a controller:

 ~~~ js
 const controller = mana.defineController({